 The cost of buying or selling investments can change as market conditions change.
 The costs are more likely to move significantly when markets are stressed.
-Therefore, these spread ranges may increase or decrease at any time, without notice to you.
+Therefore, these spread ranges are not capped and may increase or decrease at any time, without notice to you.